 There are ample facilities at Floating Market Lembang.
 Toilets are situated in several spots.
 It’s relatively easy to find around the market despite it’s 7-hectare wide area.
 Spacious parking space accommodates many vehicles at once.
 The parking space comes with an hourly rate, with IDR 10k for a car at the first 3 hours then it’s IDR 3k/hour.
 Other facilities are restaurants and gift shops.

 How To Get To Floating Market Lembang

 Visitors coming from the Husein Sastranegara International Airport and Bandung Railway Station can hop into an ‘angkot’ waiting for passengers to Lembang.
 Make a stop at Bank BJB Lembang and just walk to the location.
 The fare is around IDR 9000/trip.
 The public minivan route is Stasiun Hall – Lembang from the station and Ciroyom-Lembang from the airport.

 Address & Location

-The culinary spot and magnificent floating market located 17 km away from the downtown.
+The culinary and floating market location is 17 km away from downtown.
 Precisely in Jalan Grand Hotel No.33E, Lembang, West Bandung, Jawa Barat 40391.